6 Facet Syndrome Exercises for Neck Pain Relief

 The longus colli is a deep stabilizing muscle in your neck, and strengthening it is key for long-term support.
 To activate it, lie on your back with your knees bent and a small, rolled-up towel under the curve of your neck.
 Without lifting your head off the towel, gently nod your head as if you’re saying “yes” in slow motion.
 It’s a very subtle movement—you’re essentially flattening the curve of your neck into the towel.
 Place your tongue on the roof of your mouth to help activate the correct muscles.
 Hold each nod for 5 seconds and perform 2 sets of 10.
 This is one of many pain management treatments that focuses on building foundational strength.

-Isometric Neck Exercises for Better Stability
+5. Isometric Neck Exercises for Improved Stability

 Isometric exercises build strength without moving the joint, making them a safe way to stabilize your neck.
 Sit or stand tall with good posture.
 Place the palm of your right hand on the right side of your head.
 Gently try to turn your head to the right while using your hand to provide resistance, preventing any actual movement.
 You should feel the muscles on the side of your neck engage.
 Hold this gentle contraction for about 10 seconds, then relax.
 Repeat this 10 times on each side.
 This helps improve muscle control and endurance without putting stress on the sensitive facet joints.

-Upper Trap and Shoulder Stretches
+6. Upper Trap and Shoulder Stretches for Relief

 Tension in your shoulders almost always travels up into your neck.
 Stretching the upper trapezius muscle can provide immediate relief.
 While sitting or standing, place your right hand behind your back to help lower your right shoulder.
 Next, gently tilt your left ear toward your left shoulder.
 To deepen the stretch, you can use your left hand to apply very light pressure on the side of your head.
 You should feel a nice stretch along the right side of your neck and into your shoulder.
 Hold for 20 to 30 seconds, and then switch sides.
 Performing this stretch a couple of times on each side can release tightness that aggravates joint pain.